gocircuit/circuit/README.md

 unconstrained general-purpose programmability and orchestration of cloud applications across clusters of any size.
 These elements are:

-* _Channel_: An ordered, message-oriented communication primitive
+* _Channel:_ An ordered, message-oriented communication primitive
-* _Selection_: A synchronization mechanism for waiting on multiple event sources.
+* _Selection:_ A synchronization mechanism for waiting on multiple event sources
-* _Process_: A primitive for executing, monitoring and synchronizing with UNIX processes.
+* _Process:_ A primitive for executing, monitoring and synchronizing with UNIX processes

 Build
 -----